Kodetron/Kodetron/README.md

 ## Description
 Kodetron is a text editor specifically designed for C++ development within the context of competitive programming.

+## Documentation

+If you want further documentation, please check out our [documentation repository](https://github.com/Kodetron/Documentation/tree/main), where all our development journey, requirements, use cases and planning is available.

 ## Features
 - [ ] Text editing with syntax highlighting for C++